The barbell is one of the most versatile and effective pieces of home gym equipment.

 - 100% money back guarantee plus free replacement product

 - Plates may not sit flush with bars and may be wobbly

 The Synergee Commercial EZ Curl Olympic Bar is made with top-quality steel and comes in two stunning options: Hard Chrome and Black Phosphate.
 Both of these styles not just look great but offer protection to steel from wear and corrosion.

 The Olympic bar weighs only 19 pounds and can hold 450 pounds of load.
-It offers 1.22 mm standard knurl which provides a solid grip, although a few consumers complain that the knurling is quite sharp and cause discomfort when they are lifting weights.
+It offers a 1.22 mm standard knurl which provides a solid grip, although a few consumers complain that the knurling is quite sharp and cause discomfort when they are lifting weights.

 The curves on the Synergee Commercial EZ Curl Olympic Bar are more pronounced and offer you dips and crannies where you can comfortably rest your hand.
 The curved design is made with ergonomics in mind so that you do not injure your wrists by putting too much stress on them, which can be the case with straight bars.

 The specially designed curves allow the wrists and elbows to stay in their natural position while helping to build the forearm, upper arm, and stabilizer muscles.